wdr123/sfda_aug/Readme.txt

 --------------------------------------------------------------------------------------------

-Code for Text as a Bridge: Multi-Source Free Domain Adaptation for Object Detection
+Code for "Multi-Source Teacher-Student Knowledge-Fusion for Source-Free Domain Adaptation in Object Detection"

 --------------------------------------------------------------------------------------------